w3c/wai-about-wai/_about/translating/guides/review-translation.md

 ### Regular volunteers:

-Indicate in the GitHub issue related to this translation that you are volunteering to review the translation, **and please always indicate the date by which you plan to review the translation.**
+Indicate that you are volunteering to review the translation in the related GitHub issue.

-This way, we can ask other volunteers if you are unable to complete the review by this date.
+**Please always indicate the date by which you plan to review the translation.** This way, we can ask other volunteers if you are unable to complete the review by this date.

 ## Step 3: How to review a translation? {#review}

 Review discussions take place directly in the Pull Request(s) opened by the translator.
-These are listed in the GitHub issue about the translation.
+These are listed in the GitHub issue related to the translation.

 We encourage you to respectfully share your comments, suggested changes, spotted issues; and to work together with the translator(s) and other reviewer(s) to improve the translation.